 Authorize your device(s) with Adobe Digital Editions and Adobe ID

-Enter your Adobe ID and password that you have created (and made note of).
+Enter the Adobe ID and password that you have registered (and made note of) and click "Authorize" to authorize your personal device.
 You are now set up to borrow ebooks.

 Downloading ebooks and reading with Adobe Digital Editions

-From there, you can select a database and browse a selection of titles we have access to.
+From there, select a database and browse a selection of titles we have access to.

 Note: We may not have access to all e-resource material within a given database.
-Most database subscriptions vary over time, with new titles being added or some removed from the collection.
+Most database subscriptions vary over time, with new titles being added or others removed from the collection.

-Most databases include their own online reader so that ebooks/chapters can be read within the browser screen.
-However, it is recommended to use a DRM compatible reader for a better reading experience.
-Most database providers, recommend Adobe Digital Editions for Desktop/PC devices.
-(The equivalent, BlueFire Reader is recommended for mobile devices)
+Most databases include their own online reader that enables users to read ebooks within the browser screen.
+Ebooks that are issued as EPUB files, also offer a better reading experience, making it easier to resize text on various screen sizes (including mobile devices) However, Adobe Digital Editions is recommended by database providers for Desktop/PC devices.
+(The equivalent, Bluefire Reader is recommended for mobile devices)

-If you wish to borrow or download the entire book, some ebook databases also require additional logins (personal accounts set up on their platforms) These personal logins also provide additional features such as placing a "Hold" on an item, highlighting portions of text, adding notes, sharing references etc.
+In order to borrow (or download) an entire book for a longer period of time, many ebook databases require additional logins.
+These are personal accounts set up on their platforms, and may provide additional features such as, placing a "Hold" on an item, highlighting text, sharing references etc.

-Note: These personal accounts are used along with your MyCarletonOne, and are usually free registrations.
-It is recommended that you set these up in advance, again, making note of all login credentials.
+Note: These personal accounts (logins) are used along with your MyCarletonOne.
+It is best to set these up in advance, again, making note of all login credentials.

-When you click on a link to download the ebook of choice, follow the prompts.
-When the download is complete, it should automatically detect Adobe Digital Editions.
-Once downloaded, the ebook cover of the title, should appear within the main Library screen of the software (providing everything has been registered and authorized correctly)
+When you select an ebook to download, follow the prompts.
+Once the download is complete, it should automatically detect Adobe Digital Editions and the cover of the title should appear within the main Library screen of the software (providing everything has been registered and authorized correctly)

-If the ebook doesn't open automatically, you may notice a file (acsm* file) pop up on your screen.
+If the ebook does not open automatically, you may notice an acsm* file pop up on your screen.
 It will prompt you to choose a program: select Adobe Digital Editions and click OK.

 The following screen shots provide an example of the .acsm file prompting for a reader program to be selected to open the ebook file.

 Note: * ACSM stands for Adobe Content Server Manager.
-A file ending with this extension, is not an actual ebook file, but helps manage the download of the ebook and works with Adobe Digital Editions and equivalent DRM reading software (eg. BlueFire Reader)
+A file ending with this extension, is not the actual ebook file, but a license file that manages the download of the ebook.
+It is compatible with Adobe Digital Editions and the equivalent software, Bluefire Reader.

 Since ebook files can vary in size, some download times may take longer to complete.

-When the download is complete, the ebook will appear in the Library screen of Adobe Digital Editions.
+Once the download is complete, the ebook will appear in the Library screen of Adobe Digital Editions.
 The book cover provides information on the remaining loan period status of the borrowed item.
-Once the borrowing period is over, the title will no longer be available for reading on your device.
+When the borrowing period is over, the title will no longer be available for reading on your device.
 You also have the option to return the title before the loan period has ended.

-To read the ebook, click the book cover of the selected title and it will open.
+To read the ebook, click the book cover of the selected title to open.